Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Clinical picture of the chronic form

-The disease is characterized by a gradual development and increase in the clinical picture.
-Characteristic the following symptoms toxic hepatitis:
+The disease is characterized by gradual development and increasing clinical picture.
+Characteristic following symptoms toxic hepatitis:

-• the temperature is slightly increased - no more than 37.5 ° C;
+• the temperature is slightly elevated - no more than 37.5°C;

-• periodic pain, which is characterized by aggravation after eating;
+• periodic pain, which is characterized by intensification after eating;

 • weakness, increased fatigue;

-• symptoms of a dyspeptic disorder that develop as a result of a violation of the outflow of bile: nausea and vomiting,
+• symptoms of dyspeptic disorder that develop as a result of impaired bile outflow: nausea and vomiting,

 • flatulence, diarrhea, bitter taste in the oral cavity;

-• an increase in the size of some digestive organs: the liver and spleen.
+• an increase in the size of some digestive organs: liver and spleen.

 This symptomatology occurs during an exacerbation of the disease, then subsides during remission.